LOCAL-LEVEL (MUNICIPAL AND COUNTY) ORDINANCES IMPACTING REGISTERED PERSONS -- A PROJECT BY ONCEFALLEN (Last update: 12 Oct. 2025)

 While the primary focus of these guides are on residency restrictions or presence/proximity restrictions, some municipalities or counties may pass additional measures like Halloween/Holiday Restrictions, rules on emergency shelters, or additional fees.
 Please note that while some communities may have created maps of restricted zones, having a massive database is a daunting task.
 Without access to a plat map (zoning maps that cover property lives), there is no easy way to determine what housing is open to Registered Persons.

-As of April 2025, I am aware the following states allow municipal-level residency/proximity restrictions: CO, FL, IL, ME, MN, NE, TX, WA, WI
+As of August 2025, I am aware the following states allow municipal-level residency/proximity restrictions: CO, FL, IL, ME, MN, MO, NE, TX, WA, WI

-For now, we have completed reviews of municipal/county codes for Florida and Nebraska, and are currently working on Wisconsin.
+For now, we have completed reviews of municipal/county codes for Florida, Maine, Nebraska, Texas (both a full report, and a shorter version for those who only need the info on residency restrictions), and Wisconsin..
 If you find that I missed a municipal code, please send any updates to iamthefallen1@yahoo.com

 OTHER RESOURCES